AlinaO311/Browne-Lab/README.md

 *Create script to run through a directory every file and to create unique output for each sample in library.

-##Organization for files to be provessed:
+##Organization for files to be processed:

 1) Directory for _ALL_ libraries to be processed